-For this blog post, I used a new attribute in the database.
-If you click here, you’ll find all the plants that are great to be grown in a container and are perfect for the urban permaculture gardener.
+If you click here, you’ll find a list with the plants that are great to be grown in a container and are perfect for the urban permaculture gardener.

 Permaculture is a design system with a few general principles, which you can use one a balcony too.
 I reinterpreted a few here and added some beginners’ tips.
 The goal is to get started, nothing more!